yossideutsch1973/vidpipe/README.md

 # VidPipe - Advanced Functional Pipeline Language for Video Processing

-VidPipe is a cutting-edge Python implementation of a **composable functional pipeline language** designed for real-time video processing.
+VidPipe is a Python implementation of a **composable functional pipeline language** designed for real-time video processing.
 It provides an intuitive, declarative syntax for building complex video processing pipelines with advanced features like modularity, timing control, parallel execution, and a sophisticated Qt GUI.

 ## 🌟 Key Features